 - Spread frosting on top of cooled cookies or cookie cake.

-- Decorate with sprinkles (optional).
+- Decorate with sprinkles (optional) and serve!

 I hope these cookies bring as many special memories to your family as they do for ours.